 Bullies themselves often suffer from deep routed low self image issues, their strategy to counter this is to bully others giving them a short term boost in their esteem.
 Again often it’s not the fault of the one being bullied.

 Not being able to relate to the majority of people.
-This can be due to introversion, lacking social skills, being overly defensive or some form of personality disorder.
+This can be due to introversion, or being very high or low on certain temperamental/personality traits.
+It could also be down to lacking social skills, being overly defensive or some form of personality disorder.

 Past traumatic experiences.
 Depending on the traumatic experience these can cause a whole host of different lasting effects, including low self esteem.

 A general negative opinion of one self.
 There are many reasons for this, including all of the above.
 There could also be other factors such as brain chemistry, various physical and psychological issues which effects our state of mind.

 High in trait neuroticism.
 Neuroticism is a trait connected to emotional stability and negative emotions.
 There is a strong connection with those that are high on trait neuroticism and having low self esteem.
 Neuroticism is one of the big five personality traits.

 This can be a very complex issue with many causes, some of these issues will require professional help.
 However there are a few ideas below which could help with the less serious causes.